 What is an Oyster Card?
 “Oyster is a plastic smartcard which can hold pay as you go credit, Travelcards and Bus & Tram Passes.
 You can use an Oyster card to travel on bus, Tube, tram, DLR, London Overground, TfL Rail, Emirates Air Line, River Bus services and most National Rail services in London.” - Transport For London

-For £30 per year (or less if using an NUS student discount), a 16-25 Railcard will save you ⅓ off when traveling anywhere in the UK.
+For £30 per year (or less if using a TOTEM student discount), a 16-25 Railcard will save you ⅓ off when traveling anywhere in the UK.
 It can also save you ⅓ off when travelling on the London Underground (during off-peak travel, if you link it to an Oyster card).

 Travelling around London by bus is fast and effective (and much cheaper than getting the tube!)
 Make a journey using your pay-as-you-go Oyster or contactless bank card, on a bus or tram, and you can make unlimited journeys for free within one hour of first touching in - in other words, it’ll cost you £1.50 for a single to any destination within that time!